ola-sam/agentbot/README.md

 # Agentbot project

 Welcome to the Agentbot Project!
-This chatbot is designed to provide responses to user inputs, and has the ability to get current weather of a city, get a current crypto price and search wikipedia as well.
+This chatbot is designed to provide responses to user inputs, and is equiped with the ability to get current weather of a city, get a current crypto price and search wikipedia as well.